 If you would like to find out more, I would love you to join me on a walk in nature.
 Let me reveal to you the secrets of our ancestors and the immense power that lies within that knowledge.

 My number one love is foraging!
 Ever since I was a little girl, I have loved to spend my days rummaging through the hedgerows.
 I’ve always felt at home within them and always been in awe at the beauty and wonder of nature.
 Nature is my teacher, my guide, my peace and my solace.
 And now, it is my passion to pass these gifts and this amazing ancestral knowledge about the fruits of our earth, on to others.
+I am also a member of the Association of Foragers, hoping to help them spread their message and build on their fantastic work.

-Owner of Middlesbrough Food Forest
+Founder of The Northern Food Food Forest

 Aside from this I run a community project called Middlesbrough Food Forest, where I raise awareness on the many benefits of Forest Gardening and help people to create their own private or communal forest gardens in the North East.
-I have my own nursery of plants and seeds to help people access the plants they need for their own spaces.
+I have my own nursery of plants and seeds to help people access the plants they need for their own growing spaces.

 Wild Women Facilitator